 - Students must complete 30 hours at SCE prior to admission to the BS/MS program

-- Students are expected to follow the recommended curriculum (although deviations are possible) and must maintain: UMKC cumulative GPA of 3.00 or higher
+- Students are expected to follow the recommended curriculum (although deviations are possible) and must maintain a UMKC cumulative GPA of 3.00 or higher

 This program offers students an opportunity to meet the full requirements of the existing BS and MS degree programs in a shorter time period than the separate degree programs by completing a B.S. degree in Computer Science within four years, and then completing an M.S. degree in Computer Science in their fifth year.
-Please contact our department for additional information or clarification on the information below by calling (816) 235-1193, or sending an e-mail to mailto:firstname.lastname@example.org.
+Please contact the SS&C Student Services Center for additional information or clarification on the information below by calling (816) 235-2399, or sending an e-mail to mailto:firstname.lastname@example.org.